ILIAS-eLearning/ILIAS/Services/AssessmentQuestion/docs/readme.md

 The factory is integrated into the global DIC.
 Use `$DIC->question()` to get an instance of ilAsqFactory.

+# Export / Import

+The assessment question service has two classes for the export and import.
+For the export `ilAssessmentQuestionExporter` extends `ilXmlExporter` and for the import `ilAssessmentQuestionImporter` extends `ilXmlImporter`.
+With these classes the assessment questions docks to the common export/import structure of ILIAS.

+Consumers of the assessment question service can declare questions as a tail depency within their `il<Module>Exporter` class.
+The export architecture of ILIAS will address the assessment question service and imports the questions.
+Consumers also need to finally process question id mappings within their `il<Module>Importer` class.

+When consumers want to export the assessment questions as a single QTI xml file, they can simply use `ilAsqQuestion::toQTIXml()` interface methods.
+It is to be used for each question that needs to get exported.
+An overall QTI xml file can be created by simply concatinating the xml pieces got from the question instance.

+For importing assessment questions from any single QTI xml file, the QTI service is to be used to retieve a list of `QTIitem` instances.
+These items can be provided to an empty `ilAsqQuestion` instance to save the question to the database.

 # Service Class

 There are three requirements up to now that cannot be handled by any concrete and question type specific implementation of any assessment question interfaces.
 Therefore the `ilAsqService` class provides a container for methods handling this requirements.
 An instance of the service class can be requested using `$DIC->question()->service()`.